jcubed22/library-1/README.md

 PHP, phpunit, Silex, Twig, HTML, CSS, Boostrap, Symfony, MySQL, PhpMyAdmin, MAMP

 ## TO DO:
 **Please refer to the included screenshot for the intended DB design.
-You don't have to follow it though, :)
+You don't have to follow it, though. :)
 - Finish building and testing Copy and Patron classes.
 (Count # of copies, allow books to be checked out)

 - Build front end in Silex/Twig.